freon4dsl/create-freon-languages/languages/CourseSchedule/extra/README.md

 # Howto Install Phases

-This folder contains subfolders, one for each phase in the example on the Freon documentation site..
+This folder contains subfolders, one for each phase in the example on the Freon documentation site.

 To install a phase: